tkareine/MiniFuture/README.md

 `NumberOfFlatMapChains` times and composes them into one huge composed future (`fut` variable).
 Then it waits for the results.

-We repeat this `NumberOfIterations` times to get the arithmetic average and standard deviation of the completion of each huge future.
+We repeat this `NumberOfIterations` times to get the arithmetic mean and standard deviation of time spent completing each huge future.

 Compile it with Release build configuration, using -O compiler flag.
 Then run it from the terminal.